Diversity, Equity, and Inclusion (DEI) Council

 2022: The Council now has a faculty co-chair.

-The DEI Council typically meets every month.
-In Spring 2023, our meeting times are 11-12 PST on Mondays, primarily on Zoom.
+The DEI Council typically meets every month on Zoom.

 Ten Commitments of a Multicultural Educator from EdChange.org

 University Ombuds Program - The Cal Maritime Ombuds Program enhances the university environment by providing an informal, confidential, neutral, and independent avenue for resolution of University-related concerns, conflicts, or disputes which are not covered by collective bargaining agreements or cadet regulations.
 This voluntary program offers early availability for dispute-resolution outside of traditional formal grievance process.

 Resources for Gender Equity in the Classroom and On Campus